coldfire84/mosquitto-auth/README.md

 # mosquitto-auth
-Docker container for mosquitto and mosquitto-auth-plug
+Docker container for mosquitto and mosquitto-auth-plug for use with MongoDB